 Over the course of the surveys for herpetofauna within the AOI, four (4) reptile and amphibian species were observed, including American Toad (Anaxyrus americanus), Midland Painted Turtle (Chrysemys picta marginata), Northern Map Turtle (Graptemys geographica), and Red-eared Slider (Trachemys scripta elegans).
 Of these, Painted and Map Turtles are considered Species of Regional Conservation Concern (L2-L3) by the TRCA, and American Toad is considered a Species of Conservation Concern in Urban Areas.
 Red-eared Slider is a non-native, introduced species; refer to Appendix D for the L-Ranks and S-Ranks of all wildlife species observed, as well as descriptions of the observation locations.
-In addition to being a Species of Regional Conservation Concern, Northern Map Turtle is also a SAR under the ESA; refer to Section 4.4.6 for detailed discussion of SAR and SAR habitat identified within the AOI and to Appendix E for the mapped locations of SAR.
+In addition to being a Species of Regional Conservation of SAR and SAR habitat identified within the AOI and to Appendix E for the mapped locations of SAR.